singhrishabh93/Hacktoberfest-2022/CODE_OF_CONDUCT.md

 **Community Impact**: A violation through a single incident or series of actions.

-**Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.
+**Consequence**: A warning with repercussions for persistent behaviour No contact with those implicated for a predetermined amount of time, including uninvited contact with personnel implementing the Code of Conduct.
+Avoiding interactions on social media and other external platforms is part of this.
+A ban could be either temporary or permanent if certain conditions are broken.

 ### 3. Temporary Ban

 **Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
+**Consequence**: A temporary prohibition on all interactions including public discourse for a predetermined amount of time.
+During this time, there may be no direct or indirect contact with the parties, including uninvited contact with personnel implementing the Code of Conduct.
-Violating these terms may lead to a permanent ban.
+These conditions may be broken and result in a lifetime ban.

 ### 4. Permanent Ban